 This is actually a very sweet story.
 I was at THE MIDNIGHT’s gig in London and Ricky’s friend Lee approached me and said “You’re NINA right.
 My friend Ricky is a producer and loves your music.
 I think you should get together and write songs”.
 That’s it!
 We met up for a writing session just a few days after our first encounter.

 Ricky comes up with the most beautiful melodies and harmonies.
 I loved working with him.
 He’s humble and patient.
-I’m very proud of the two songs we’ve written together with LAU, ‘Runaway’ and ‘Gave Up On Us’.
+I’m very proud of the two songs we’ve written together, ‘Runaway’ and ‘Gave Up On Us’.
 They’re very catchy and uplifting.
 I’d love to meet his sister Kim one day and tell her what a huge inspiration she’s been for me growing up.

 The opening title song has a real widescreen atmosphere that sets the scene, what is the song about?